 - Complete the student financial aid adjustment form if you wish to cancel or reduce a loan that has not been disbursed to your WMU account.
 If the loan has already disbursed, you must complete the student financial aid adjustment form within 30 days of the date of disbursement.
 Please note that canceling or reducing a disbursed loan may result in a balance due on your WMU account.

-- After you have been awarded an unsubsidized loan, you will receive a Federal Loan Disclosure Statement from the Direct Loan Servicing Center or WMU.
+- After you have been awarded a Federal Direct Unsubsidized Loan, you will receive a Federal Loan Disclosure Statement from the Direct Loan Servicing Center or WMU.
 The disclosure statement identifies anticipated disbursement dates, gross and net disbursement amounts and loan fee amounts for all your federal loans for the academic year.

 - Undergraduate and graduate students.